 Parking Pass Requirements

-When you fill out your application for a handicap parking permit, you must confirm you have one of the following disabilities:
+When you fill out your application for a handicap parking permit in Rhode Island, you must confirm you have one of the following disabilities:

 - Not being able to walk without the assistance of a crutch, brace, cane, prosthetic device, wheelchair or another person